data301-2020-winter2/course-project-group_1040/data/raw/README.md

 # Raw Data

-All raw data should go in this directory
+All raw data should go in this directory we are using the **Elo Ratings** dataset